jerrylee17/SCEHacksk2021/README.md

 > days about machine learning, data science, React, and working as a team to
 > help tackle some of California's greatest challenges. - Austin Rivard

+> As a first-year student, I have learned a lot of new skill sets while
+> working with this team.
+I was happy to be a member of such an agile team.
+> I learned numerous of new concepts, such as working with AWS, writing
+> algorithms, and the graph data structures.
+> - Romuz Abdulhamidov

 ## What's next for Arson
 - Scale up to entire California to generate a better map during wildfire season